 - Succession/Transition Planning: development and preparation of a Farm Succession Plan

-This program does not include funding for marketing research or marketing planning.
+Please note, this program does not include funding for marketing research or marketing planning.
 For assistance with marketing funding, check out the B.C.
 Agrifood & Seafood Market Development and Buy BC Partnership programs.

-Producers, processors and cooperatives must have reported total annual gross revenues greater than $30,000/year in the previous year to Canada Revenue Agency.
+- You reported total annual gross revenues greater than $30,000/year in the previous year to Canada Revenue Agency.